arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/y-combinator/2022-08-11-y-combinator-in-csharp-part-2.md

 ## Feeding itself with itself
-Problem solved?<br/>
+Problem solved?
 Not really: we have just shifted it.
 Now we are stuck with the question what the right continuation is.

 The ideal continuation must be a function able to continue the sum calulation.
 So, a function equivalent to `sum` itself.
-That is, exactly the function  `quasi_sum` is supposed to create.<br/>
+That is, exactly the function `quasi_sum` is supposed to create.
 This gives the smart reader the idea of feeding `quasi_sum` with itself.
 Which, in turn, screams recursion.

 That's the basic idea to build on top of.
 Sounds more a dog chasing its tail than a solution, an egg and chicken problem variant, right?